esa/dSGP4/README.md

 ## How to cite

-If you use `dsgp4` and/or find it useful, we would be grateful if you could star the repository and/or cite our work.
+If you use `dsgp4`, we would be grateful if you could star the repository and/or cite our work.
 $\partial \textrm{SGP4}$ and its applications for ML hybrid propagation and more, can be found in our [publication](https://arxiv.org/abs/2402.04830):

 ```